MyScienceWork

-MyScienceWork is a technology company that provides stuff for research institutions, scientific publishers and private-sector R&D companies.
+MyScienceWork is a technology company that provides custom open source data management solutions for research institutions, scientific publishers and private-sector R&D companies.

 In parallel to its business activities, MyScienceWork offers a database hosting more than 90 million scientific publications and 12 million patents.

-MyScienceWork has offices in Paris and Luxembourg and with representation in Mexico and Philadelphia.
+MyScienceWork has offices in Paris and Luxembourg.

 MyScienceWork and open access

 MyScienceWork supports the circulation of open access scientific texts.
 Its search engine centralizes the main open access databases online, like PubMed, CiteSeer, DOAJ, Research Papers in Economics, ArXiv, HAL, BioMed Central, CERN, Persee, Revues.org, ORBI, and Public Library of Science.

 In 2012 and 2013, MyScienceWork was the national coordinator of International Open Access Week in France.